yousefoqal/Lab6/README.md

 ### Executive Summary
+In this unit of IT1025 you will learn about Internet arhitecture and internet protocol. you will learn more about internet programming and how it works. you will learn about W3C and why it was made.
 ### Internet Architecture
 #### Internet Protocol
 Internet protocol (IP) address are unique numbers that is assigned to every computer or device thats connected to the internet.
 It helps identify every device thats connected to the internt and wether if its a web-server, smartphone, laptop, and a mail server.
 IPV4 has over 4 billion unique IP address in the internet.
 IPv4’s has a 32-bit address space of four billion addresses, comapred to IPv6 which  has a 128-bit address space which is 340 undecillion addresses.
 Currently IPv4 has no more IP address to issue beacuse it lost its capacity but Ipv6 still has alot IP address to issue for the next 30 years.
 ICANN The Internet Corporation for Assigned Names and Numbers.
 Its a nonprofit organization responsible for coordinating the maintenance and procedures of several databases related to the namespaces and numerical spaces of the Internet, ensuring the network's stable and secure operation.
 ICANN helps coordinate the DNS and manage IP address.